Pop up canopy: Structure

 Most pop-up canopies come in two pieces, the canopy frame and the canopy top.
 The canopy frame is typically constructed of either steel or aluminium.
 Steel framed canopies are heavier, stronger and typically cost less than aluminium frames.
 Recently, stainless steel has been used because it is lighter than steel, stronger than aluminium and, as aluminium, does not rust.

 Tops for most canopies are made from a polyester fabric.
 High quality canopies come with a fabric that is UV resistant.

 Most pop-up canopies are open-sided and without walls, distinguishing them from larger marquees or semi-permanent shelters.

 Uses

 Pop up canopies are used for a wide variety of outdoor events.
 They have become very popular for sporting events, festivals and trade shows.
 In the context of amateur or semi-professional motorsport, they are sometimes called "pit tents."

-Some commercial canopy companies are even beginning to silk screen and digitally print on the custom canopy tops to promote the company using them.
+Some commercial canopy companies add silk screen or digitally printed designs on the custom canopy tops to promote the company using them.